 Liz maintains that mediation is one strategy to help resolve any cases of sexual harassment which may arise, saying, “In both large and small organisations, mediation can play a vital role in resolving workplace disputes include those about harassment, by providing a confidential avenue for an informal approach and perhaps an opportunity to resolve the complaint without need for more formal action.

 Sexual harassment can have a detrimental impact on one's wellbeing both physically and mentally.
-For this reason, Liz recommends that employers offer additional support to victims, saying, "For those who have suffered harassment, there may be consequences for their physical and mental health.
-So providing the individual with access to counselling or to and occupational health advisor is another strategy an employer might consider by way of providing further support."
+For this reason, Liz recommends that employers offer additional support to victims.
+"For those who have suffered harassment there may be consequences for their physical and mental health.
+Providing the individual with access to counselling or to an occupational health advisor is another strategy an employer might consider by way of providing further support."

 Liz Cotton is a Partner and Head of JMW’s Employment Law team in Manchester Spinningfields.
 Liz and her team have a wealth of expertise in advising across the full spectrum of employment law with a particular focus on advising employers.
-Liz regularly advises clients on both contentious and non-contentious matters for example, ad hoc HR queries, reorganisations, redundancy exercises, tribunal claims, for e.g. discrimination, preparation of contractual and policy documents, disciplinary and grievances and TUPE transfers.
+Liz regularly advises clients on both contentious and non-contentious matters such as ad hoc HR queries, reorganisations, redundancy exercises, tribunal claims, preparation of contractual and policy documents, disciplinary and grievances and TUPE transfers.
 Liz has significant experience in the retail, pharmaceutical, logistics and sporting sectors.

 Whether you’re an engaging leader, diplomatic mediator or driven by numbers and analytics, we at Search are recruiting HR professionals at all levels.
-You can find our full list of vacancies by clicking the button below!
+You can find our full list of vacancies here.